manimino/ducks/notebooks/NOTES.md

 Numpy arrays are up to 10x faster than Python sets or cykash sets.
 They also use less RAM.
 The downside is that mutability is worse; removes and updates become very slow.

-The `freeze()` method of filtered converts the containers from cykhash sets to numpy arrays, and prevents future changes to the data structure.
+The `freeze()` method of hashbox converts the containers from cykhash sets to numpy arrays, and prevents future changes to the data structure.

 Making the index immutable also helps in multithreaded situations.
-With no writes, multiple threads can access the filtered simultaneously with no risk of concurrency bugs.
+With no writes, multiple threads can access the hashbox simultaneously with no risk of concurrency bugs.